avnes/docker-molecule-fedora/README.md

 # docker-molecule-fedora

-Used to test Ansible roles with molecule.
+Used to test Ansible roles with molecule on Docker.

 ```bash
 docker pull ghcr.io/avnes/molecule-fedora:latest